Anthony Wellington -- Fort Worth, Texas

-Funeral arrangements are incomplete and will be announced later by Glover's Funeral Home.

-Friends may call at the residence of his mother-in-law, Rebecca Johnson, 814 Breezy Drive, Orangeburg, and at Glover's Funeral Home.
+Friends may call at the residence of his mother-in-law, Rebecca Johnson, 814 Breezy Drive, Orangeburg, and at the funeral home.

 The family will be accepting limited guests due to COVID-19.